 Doing calorie counting the right way

-Before you proceed with this method, it’s important to determine whether it’s the best path for you to take in your journey by consulting a nutritionist.
-Doing calorie counting without the right information and guidance of a professional can lead to relapses and you straying further away from your goals.
+Before you proceed with this method, consult a certified nutritionist to determine whether it’s the best path for you to take in your journey.
+Doing calorie counting without the right information and guidance of a professional can lead to relapses and you straying further from your goals.
 In extreme cases, it can even cause eating disorders.

 The first few months are meant to educate and create awareness of the food and meals you consume and the calorie equivalents of each.
 It helps you become more mindful, letting you create an even better relationship with food.

 You can use a journal to jot down your food intake or take advantage of apps like MyFitnessPal and LoseIt.
 These calorie counting apps have an extensive database of information that’s accurate and has been verified, including the corresponding calories of popular food items.
 You can encode the goals you and your nutritionist have set and get support from a community that will motivate and support you along the way.

 Once you’re equipped with the information and have enough practice with tracking, you will eventually be able to eyeball how much low-calorie food you can eat and estimate the portion size for medium-calorie food.
 However, Ting stresses that counting calories for food such as fat and pastries should still be done strictly and accurately.

 Start with the right mindset